 Writing is a difficult job at the best of times, and writing technical manuals can be a headache if you have the wrong software.
-There’s plenty of tools out there that make the job of writing so much easier, so you should give them a try.
+There are plenty of tools out there that make the job of writing so much easier, so you should give them a try.
 Here are some of the best tools out there for tech writing and review.

 Disclosure: This is a guest post and the author’s views here do not necessarily reflect those of the blog owner.

 Thanks to the internet, there are lots of tools that you can use in your everyday work.
 They’re designed to make your job easier and quicker to do in the process.
 When there are so many out there though, how do you know which one is the best one for you to use?
 Here are some of the best tools out there, which you should try out right now.

 However, writing in this specific niche, there’s a tonne of things you’ll have to remember.
 Accuracy is key and writing to style and tone that your customer base will engage with is essential.
 To give you a helping hand, here is a list of tools to help make your life and work easier, more efficient, and more productive.